Expensify/App/OfflineUX.md

 1. Does the feature interact with the server?

 If you’re changing an existing feature, you can open the network tab of dev tools to see if any network requests are being made when you use the feature.
 If network requests are being made, the answer to this question is YES.
 If you’re making a new feature, think about whether any data would need to be retrieved or stored from anywhere other than the local device.
-If data needs to be stored or retrieved, then the answer is YES.
+If data needs to be stored to, or retrieved from the server, then the answer is YES.

 2. What type of request is being made?